The XY Fallacy

 "I watched the peers who I used to view, often smugly, as 'average,' achieve far greater personal and professional success than I after graduation.
 They had learned the value of working towards a goal, and the skills to succeed at it.
 I had not.
 They weren't afraid to try new things, whereas my fear of failure - something I didn't have a lot of experience with as a child – held me back from making the attempt."

 If the opportunity to fail is the secret to success, parents who (whether from narcissim or ignorance) push all the "right" answers in lieu of experimention, discovery, and failure - are harming their children.
-I've noticed an alarming parallel within technology communities.
-At Stack Overflow and Reddit, experienced software developers bemoan the XY Problem in which a user asks the "wrong" question.
+Within technology communities, including Stack Overflow and Reddit, software developers bemoan the XY Problem in which a user asks the "wrong" question.
 The following satire is an illustration of the issue:

 Not only is this perspective disparaging and self-righteous, the person asking the question has no opportunity to learn through failure.
 While there are more polite ways to respond, e.g. "Here's the answer, and I'm curious, what's your ultimate goal?", the assumption that a user is too stupid to ask "the right question" fosters a toxic culture.